andreamaestri/walkquest/memory-bank/productContext.md

 - A gamified experience with challenges, rewards, and social sharing
 - Integration with mapping services for easy navigation
 - Responsive and memory-efficient interface
+- **Alignment with Assessment Criteria:** The platform should demonstrate adherence to Agile methodology, proper data modeling, secure authorization and authentication, comprehensive testing, effective version control, and secure deployment practices, as outlined in `criteria.md`.

 ## User Experience Goal